schuessleriam/balbatross/README.md

-Balbatross Apperal
+Balbatross Apparel
 =======
 A fake but fully operational online store.
 Browse, add to your cart, create an account, and checkout.
-All fast and secure by implementing react-redux and chunking patterns, and firebase and stripe authentication and payment apis.
+All fast and secure by implementing react-redux and chunking patterns, and Firebase and Stripe authentication and payment apis.

 ## Email and Links
 My Email: as@schuess.com